-The racing driver Paul Loup Chatin recently had the opportunity to try his hand at padel au Cupra Padel Point Tour at the Pyramids Club alongside the French number one, Alix Collombon.
-For this triple European Endurance champion and winner of the 24 Hours of Daytona, it was an opportunity to discover a new sport and to take a fresh look at the padel.
+The racing driver Paul Loup Chatin recently had the opportunity to try his hand at padel at Cupra Padel Point Tour at the Pyramids Club alongside the French number one, Alix Collombon.
+For this triple European Endurance champion and winner of the 24 Hours of Daytona, it was an opportunity to discover a new sport and bring a fresh perspective to padel.

-"I haven't played a lot of padel so far, but my practice of tennis has definitely helped me in this sport.
-I had the chance to play alongside Alix, who guided me a lot on the pitch, giving me advice,” he said.
+“I haven't played much padel until now, but my tennis practice has definitely helped me in this sport.
+I was lucky enough to play alongside Alix, who guided me a lot on the court by giving me advice,” he said.

 “You could even say that she drove me well, well piloted during this part.

-He also believes that there are similarities between being a racing driver and a gamer. padel.
-“Both are team sports.
-In my job, we sometimes drive with several people or as a team, and there is also the whole technical team.
-Discussions and exchanges are therefore very important.
+He also believes that there are similarities between being a racing driver and a padel player.
+“They are both team sports.
+In my job, we sometimes drive with several people or in teams, and there is also the entire technical team.
+So the discussions and exchanges are very important.

 Paul Loup Chatin Alix Collombon